-Commitment(s) for non-debt permanent funding sources in excess of 5% of Total Development Resources of a Proposed Development's total development resources, including local housing trust funds, grants, foundation awards, or other non-debt commitments such as land contributions, tax abatement, block-grant funds, or an AHP award will qualify for 1 pointPoint if written documentation is provided.
-State or state-administered funds, including but not limited to DOH funding from DOH, Urban Act, Brownfields, HTCC, State Historic Tax Credits, and CRDA are not eligible sources of permanent funding for purposes of qualifying for the point.
+Commitment(s) for non-debt permanent funding sources in excess of 5% of a Proposed Development's total development resources, including local housing trust funds, grants, foundation awards, or other non-debt commitments such as land contributions, tax abatement, block-grant funds, or an AHP award will qualify for 1 Point if written documentation is provided.
+State or state-administered funds, including but not limited to funding from DOH, Urban Act, Brownfields, HTCC, State Historic Tax Credits, and CRDA are not eligible sources of permanent funding for purposes of qualifying for this Point.

-e.-Building Plans and Specifications
+e.
+Building Plans and Specifications

-Cost estimates become more reliable with greater levels of completion of plans and specifications and to.
-To encourage fully developed plans and specifications, Applicants that submit building plans and specifications at a level of completion of 90% or higher shall be awarded 1 Pointmay be awarded points.
-In order to qualify for the Pointpoints, Applicant shall certify that 90% drawings and specifications have been subjected to quality control review to check for errors and omissions, building code, and fire code compliance issues.
-Determination of completeness is at the sole judgment of the Authority.
+Cost estimates become more reliable with greater levels of completion of plans and specifications and to encourage fully developed plans and specifications, Applicants that submit building plans and specifications at a level of completion of 90% or higher shall be awarded 1 Point.
+In order to qualify for the Point, the Applicant shall certify that 90% drawings and specifications have been subjected to quality control review in order to check for errors and omissions, building code, and fire code compliance issues.
+Determination of completeness shall be made in accordance with the Construction Standards and in the sole discretion of the Authority.